 The coverage gap is one stage of the Medicare Part D prescription drug coverage cycle.
-The prescription drug coverage cycle begins each year on January 1.
+The cycle begins each year on January 1.
 Here’s how it works:

 During Phase 1 (Initial Coverage Stage), the beneficiary pays the standard plan cost for each drug, and the plan pays the remainder of the cost.
 The beneficiary stays in this stage until his or her total drug costs (the amount paid by both the beneficiary and his or her plan) reach an amount specified by Medicare.
 This amount may change from year to year.

 During Phase 2 (Coverage Gap Stage), the beneficiary pays higher costs for many or all drugs.
-However, the Medicare Coverage Gap Discount Program provides a 52.5 percent discount on the cost for most brand-name drugs.
+However, the Medicare Coverage Gap Discount Program provides a discount on the cost for most brand-name drugs.
+The amount of the discount may change each year.
 Some plans may provide additional coverage for beneficiaries during the coverage gap stage.
 The beneficiary stays in the coverage gap stage until his or her total out-of-pocket drug costs (the amount the beneficiary pays and the amount paid by others on the beneficiary’s behalf) reach an amount specified by Medicare.
 This amount may change from year to year.
 The amounts paid by others on the beneficiary’s behalf may include drug assistance programs like the Extra Help program, and it also may include amounts paid by organizations like the U.S. Department of Veterans Affairs or the Medicare Coverage Gap Discount Program.
 The beneficiary then moves into phase 3.

-During the final phase, Phase 3 (Catastrophic Coverage Stage), the plan pays most or all of the costs for covered drugs, and the beneficiary pays reduced copays.
+During the final phase, Phase 3 (Catastrophic Coverage Stage), the plan pays most or all of the costs for covered drugs, and the beneficiary pays reduced costs.